-Here we put some facts that makes Puebla State and its capital city an important historical, cultural and economical reference in Mexico.
+Here, there are facts that makes Puebla State and its capital city an artistic, commercial, culinarian, cultural, historical and industrial reference of Mexico.

 Puebla is the first well planned city of the Americas where streets are traced perfectly in rectangular blocks of 100 by 200 Spanish "varas" (yards), and where the whole centric district of town is oriented to the movement of sun across the sky.
 Also public buildings and park are well located.
 The city construction was performed by Native workers from towns around.
 The city of Puebla was settled on the road in between the main port of Mexico, Veracruz, and the capital city of whole nation and former Aztec capital city: Mexico City.